Measurement of the B+ Production Cross Section in pp Collisions at sqrt(s) = 7 TeV: Abstract

 \section{Abstract}

 { Measurements of the total and differential cross sections $\dsdpt$ and $\dsdy$ for $\PB^+$ mesons produced in \pp\ collisions at $\sqrt{s} = 7\TeV$ are presented.
 The data correspond to an integrated luminosity of $5.8\invpb$ collected by the CMS experiment operating at the LHC.
 The exclusive decay \psik, with \psimumu, is used to detect $\PB^+$ mesons and to measure the production cross section as a function of $\ptb$ and $\yb$.
-The total cross section for $\ptb > 5\GeV$ and $\ayb < 2.4$ is measured to be $28.1\pm 2.4\pm 2.0\pm 3.1\,\mu\mbox{b}$, where the first uncertainty is statistical, the second is systematic, and the last is from the luminosity measurement. } { pdfauthor={CMS Collaboration}, pdftitle={Measurement of the B+ Production Cross Section in pp Collisions at sqrts = 7 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, B physics}}
+The total cross section for $\ptb > 5\GeV$ and $\ayb < 2.4$ is measured to be $28.1\pm 2.4\pm 2.0\pm 3.1\,\mu\mbox{b}$, where the first uncertainty is statistical, the second is systematic, and the last is from the luminosity measurement. }